-Conversational AI provides opportunities for financial institutions of all sizes to move from impersonal ‘selling’ to personalized ‘advising’.
-Through virtual banking assistants or ‘robo-advisors,’ banks can deliver a superior customer experience in a cost-effective way.
+Conversational AI banking provides opportunities for financial institutions of all sizes to move from impersonal ‘selling’ to personalized ‘advising’.
+Through virtual banking assistants or ‘robo-advisors,’ banks can deliver a superior digital banking customer experience in a cost-effective way.

 Only customer validation—measured by adoption rate—is proof that you’ve built a useful customer engagement channel.
 As a result, proactive marketing strategies and awareness campaigns will be key elements of your AI launch plan.
 According to McKinsey, AI adopters that combine strong digital capability with proactive strategies have higher profit margins and expect the performance gap with other firms to widen in the next three years.

 “AI adopters that combine strong digital capability with proactive strategies have higher profit margins and expect the performance gap with other firms to widen in the next three years.” – McKinsey

 We’ve outlined four ways to drive adoption of your virtual banking assistant and deliver real business results.

 Launch your virtual banking assistant internally to drive employee adoption and advocacy.
 The benefits of this will be twofold—firstly, your team will understand how to use the banking chatbot and assist in driving customers to use it; secondly, employee advocates will share the news with their own networks (via social media, word-of-mouth, etc.).
 Content shared by employees receives eight times more engagement than content shared by brand channels.